wpswings/pdf-generator-for-wp/README.txt

 = How to place the PDF button  appropriately for my uploaded document? =

-Go to MakeWebBetter--> PDF Generator for Wp--> PDF Upload.
+Go to MakeWebBetter--> PDF Generator for WordPress--> PDF Upload.
 Click on the Upload Doc button to upload your PDF file.
 Click on the Save Settings button.
 The shortcode will be generated.
 Use this shortcode to place your PDF icon appropriately for your users.

 = Can I rename the meta fields for posts, pages and products? =